Giusseppe-97/Mice_project/docs/pages/demos/Getting Started/Run Data/Run Data.md

 + Change directory to `<TheMiceCounter_dir>/code`, where `<TheMiceCounter_dir>` is the directory where you installed TheMiceCounter.
 ```

-Here is a short video showing you how to use the `cd` command.
+Here is a short video showing you how to use the `cd` command in another software called FiberSim.

 [![](cd_video.PNG)](https://drive.google.com/file/d/1g90Awaesj1UyHP0lA-S-X5uSDjvw26II/view?usp=sharing)